Aloosli/responsive-portfolio-challenge/README.md

 ## Credits

-I got a lot of help from this tutorials https://www.youtube.com/watch?v=-D6oTPA4vXc
+I got a lot of help from this tutorial https://www.youtube.com/watch?v=-D6oTPA4vXc

 The cubes are from here